Employees traveling in a supervisory capacity on Field Trips, Study Abroad Programs, and Faculty-Led Tours must report to UA Global:

 All UA travelers are required to check in with a response as indicated by UA Emergency Messages with an email reply or calling /texting UA International Emergency Support (IES), or another identified manner for checking in.

 Study Abroad Programming, Field Trips, & Faculty-Led Tours

-Onsite Program Supervisor- When students participate in an exchange program or other program that does not involve UA employee escort, the point of contact on the ground is responsible for submitting an electronic incident report as soon as possible (generally within 24 hours) of any non-life threatening injuries, disciplinary problems, or other events that occur abroad that are not urgent.
+Onsite Program Supervisor: When students participate in an exchange program or other programs that do not involve UA employee escort, the point of contact on the ground is responsible for submitting an electronic incident report as soon as possible (generally within 24 hours) of any non-life threatening injuries, disciplinary problems, or other events that occur abroad that are not urgent.